SitecoreUnicorn/Unicorn/README.md

 ## Initial Setup
 * Upgrading from 2.x?
 [Read this](https://github.com/kamsar/Unicorn/wiki/Upgrading-to-Unicorn-3)
-* You'll need Sitecore 7.0 or later.
-Tested with Sitecore through 8.0 Update-5.
-Might be tested with something later than 8.0 as well.
+* You'll need Sitecore 6.6 or later (including 8.x).
+Note that for 6.6 compatibility you must have .NET 4.5 installed.
 * Install Unicorn.
 This is as simple as adding the Unicorn NuGet package to your project.
 * When you install the NuGet package, a [README file](https://github.com/kamsar/Unicorn/blob/master/Build/Unicorn.nuget/readme.txt) will come up in Visual Studio with help to get you started.